 At once unnerving and calming, the experimental sounds of behemoth the cat invite listeners to meditate or lose themselves entirely.
-The ambient free-folk project, led by Nick Hildenbrand, released their self-titled debut album on October 15, offering a sonic journey that blurs the lines between serenity and chaos.
+The ambient free-folk project, consisting of Nick Hildenbrand and William John, released their self-titled debut album on October 15, offering a sonic journey that blurs the lines between serenity and chaos.

 Nick Hildenbrand, also a member of Burial Etiquette—a band we reviewed earlier this year—collaborates with his close friend Will to bring this project to life.
 The duo’s partnership began in late 2018 when they connected through a Midwest emo Facebook group.
 Bonding over a shared love for artists like Cap’n Jazz, iwrotehaikusaboutcannibalisminyouryearbook, and Bob Dylan, they quickly became best friends.
 Initially crafting twinkly emo tunes inspired by American Football, their evolving musical tastes led them toward the experimental realms that define behemoth the cat.